 Vitamin B3 is known as Niacin, Niacinamide or nicotinamide.
 It can cause some side effects, but from natural sources they are minimal.
 The synthetic version of this vitamin, nicotinic acid, is made from coal tar, formaldehyde, ammonia, 3-cyanopyridine and acids.
 The body finds it harder to absorb this and there are other side effects not caused by natural sources of the vitamin.

-Vitamin B12 is created by micro-organisms such as bacteria from soil, and that which is found in our intestines.
-Some micro-algae and seaweed species also contains it.
+is created by micro-organisms such as bacteria from soil, and that which is found in our intestines.
+Some micro-algae and seaweed species also contain it.
 Synthetic Vitamin B12 is known as cobalt and cyanide; these are fermented and become cyanocobalamin.
 Most people are aware of the dangers of cyanide.